splata/splata.github.io/_posts/2016-01-30-android-emulator-shortcuts.md

 title: Android Emulator Shortcuts
 ---

-When you're working with the built-in Android emulator for Android Studio you sometimes need to use a button from the device to test your app, such as 'volume up' or 'lock'.
+When you're working with the built-in Android emulator for Android Studio you have to use some button from the physical device to test your app, such as 'volume down' or 'lock'.

-Here is a short list of the available shortcuts for this:
+Here is a short list of the available shortcuts for the emulator:

 <table>
   <caption>Main Device Keys</caption>